Retaliation for Opposing Wage Violations

 - Clearly states that you are asserting rights under the Fair Labor Standards Act

-- Is adversarial in nature (not a mere expression of concern or frustration)
+- Is adversarial in nature (not merely expressing concern or frustration)

 - Is copied and you keep a copy for your records